-In terms of power, performance, and connectivity, the Xbox One is a clear winner.
+In terms of power, performance, and connectivity, the Xbox One S is a clear winner.
 But that doesn't mean that the Xbox 360 isn't fit for purpose: just that you have to think about exactly what you want from your console, and how much you are prepared to pay for the privilege, to figure out if a current-gen console is right for you.

-The Xbox One's second-generation Kinect camera is a big improvement on the first, with more accurate motion tracking that works better across a range of lighting conditions, and it can also track your body in more detail, even down to the individual finger joints.
+The Xbox One S's second-generation Kinect camera is a big improvement on the first, with more accurate motion tracking that works better across a range of lighting conditions, and it can also track your body in more detail, even down to the individual finger joints.

-While it didn't offer backwards compatibility when it first launched, the Xbox One now lets you play games from the older console - though not all of them are compatible.
+While it didn't offer backwards compatibility when it first launched, the Xbox One S now lets you play games from the older console - though not all of them are compatible.

 Microsoft offers a list of backwards compatible titles on its website, and is continuing to add to it.
-So far over 300 Xbox 360 games are playable on the Xbox One, but that's compared to a full library of over 1,000 titles - so there are still a lot of games you can't play on the more modern console, though most of the biggest, most popular titles are available.
+So far over 450 Xbox 360 games are playable on the Xbox One, but that's compared to a full library of over 1,000 titles - so there are still a lot of games you can't play on the more modern console, though most of the biggest, most popular titles are available.

 For many, this could be a deciding factor.
-If most of the 360 games you care about are playable on the Xbox One, you should probably grab that console and get the best of both the worlds.
+If most of the 360 games you care about are playable on the Xbox One S, you should probably grab that console and get the best of both the worlds.
 But if there are some major older games you want to play that won't run on the new machine, buying a 360 might be the only way to get your hands on them.

 And yet the fact remains that the Xbox 360 retains a vast library of excellent games, albeit without the bells and whistles of the very latest titles.
-Again: if you can get over the fact that the Xbox 360 isn't the latest and best, it is still an excllent purchase.
+Again: if you can get over the fact that the Xbox 360 isn't the latest and best, it is still an excellent purchase.
 But if you are serious about playing the best games in the best format, you need the upgrade.

 Microsoft originally sold the Xbox One as the ultimate all-in-one entertainment system, pushing how voice controls and integrated TV would put it right at the heart of the living room.
 It still has arguably the best set of entertainment features of any console, with apps for all the major catch-up TV services bar ITV Player, plus all the major video-streaming services, including Amazon Instant Video, YouTube Netflix, Blinkbox and Now TV.

-The Xbox One also has a Blu-ray drive and playback app, and DLNA media streaming both through the console's own Media Player and an app for Plesk.
+The Xbox One S also has a 4K Blu-ray drive and playback app, and DLNA media streaming both through the console's own Media Player and an app for Plesk.
 Throw in Microsoft's own music and video services and its TV features, and it's the best console for those who want to do more with their console than play games.